 French postcard by Cinémagazine, no. 109.

-At the age of 16 he already debuted on stage at the Théâtre de Montmartre in Victorien Sardou’s play Patrie (Homeland).
+Victor René Navarre was born in Limoges in 1877.
+At 16, he debuted on stage at the Théâtre de Montmartre in Victorien Sardou’s play 'Patrie' (Homeland).
 For 15 years he would perform everywhere, in Paris and all over the country.

 He often performed next to child star Clement Mary, the future René Dary, in Feuillade’s series of Bébé.
-He also played detective Jean Dervieux in Le proscrit/The outlaw (Louis Feuillade, 1912) and various other shorts in 1912-1913.
+He also played detective Jean Dervieux in Le proscrit/The Outlaw (Louis Feuillade, 1912) and various other shorts in 1912-1913.

 Feuillade immortalised Navarre by offering him the role of the master criminal in Fantômas (Louis Feuillade, 1913-1914), a serial based on the dime novels by Marcel Allain.
 This enormously popular serial had five episodes: Fantômas – A’ l’ombre de la guillotine/Fantômas - In the Shadow of the Guillotine, Juve contre Fantômas/Juve Against Fantômas, Le mort qui tue/The Dead Man Who Killed, Fantômas contre Fantômas/Fantômas Against Fantômas, and Le faux magistrat/The False Magistrate.